AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_capsule_doc_standard.md

 ## Output Data Structure

-The README must specify what the capsule produces, including:
+The README should specify what the capsule produces, including:

 1. The output file format(s)
 2. The output directory structure